 Heavy-duty beds come in standard and bariatric sizes.
 If you do not need a larger than standard bed, just a heavy-duty one, the Invacare G-Series is an affordable option for those up to 350 lbs.
 If you need something that has a higher capacity, the most popular option is the Drive Full-Electric Bariatric Hospital Bed.
 This bed features metal slats and a weight capacity of up to 1000 lbs.

 What Else Do I Need?

-There are a few optional bed accessories that could really improve the experience that you have with your new hospital bed.
-Choose from fall protection and skin protection options to help support yourself or you loved ones.
+There are a few optional bed accessories that could improve the experience that you have with your new hospital bed.
+Choose from fall protection and skin protection options to help support yourself or your loved ones.

-Individuals who are in bed for expended periods of time, longer than ten hours per day, are at risk for developing bed sores.
+Individuals who are in bed for extended periods of time, longer than ten hours per day, are at risk for developing bedsores.
 There are a few products on the market designed to prevent or isolate bed sores and promote healing.
 A few of these are sheepskin pads and heel floats.

 Sheepskin and decubitus pads are designed to promote airflow for healthier skin.
 Use these pads under the patient while sleeping.
 Both synthetic and classic sheepskin are available.

 Heel floats are designed to isolate the heel; which is an area of the body that is highly prone to bedsores.
 Heel floats are for individuals who already possess a sore.
 The design prevents the sore from getting worse due to friction.
 The most popular one is made by Skil-Care.